All Stories

 Core Principles of Group Psychotherapy

-Focusing primarily on group psychotherapy with small groups of clients, this course will explore the well-established core principles and best practices in group psychotherapy and focus on significant relevant research and the applicability to a wide range of populations and settings.
+Focusing primarily on small groups of clients, this series will explore the well-established core principles and best practices in group psychotherapy.
+Focus will be on significant relevant research and the applicability to a wide range of populations and settings.

 Delivery: In-Person at Bryn Mawr College Graduate School of Social Work and Social Research